From Latin to English: How the Name 'Plumber' Came to Be

 FAQs:

-What’s the distinction between the term plumber and a plumbing contractor?
+How can you tell the difference between the term plumber and plumber?

 How long has plumbing been around?

-What are some common plumbing issues homeowners face?
+What are some common plumbing problems homeowners are faced with?

 Common plumbing issues include leaky faucets, blocked drains, running toilets low pressure water and sewer line problems.